levonk/interview-data-engineer/README.md

 # interview-data-engineer

-## Background
 Congratulations you've gotten past the recruiter, the resume screen and phone screen.
 Not many people do!
+We're very interested in getting to know you a little more!

+## Background
 The desire is to understand how you approach the problem.
 It is delibritely light on specifics as the intention is to see how the interviewee would solution.
 We already have the below process in production.
 The intention is to:
 * Provide clarity on the more simple types of requests that the data engineer may work on
 * Save time on the part of the interviewee